junxit/us-congress-bills-113/metadata.md

 - 2014-05-15 — Placed on the Union Calendar, Calendar No. 332.
 - 2014-05-15 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-450.
 - 2014-05-15 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-450.
+- 2014-05-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-05-20 — Considered as unfinished business. (consideration: CR H4534-4535)
+- 2014-05-20 — Considered under suspension of the rules. (consideration: CR H4501-4509)
+- 2014-05-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3530.
+- 2014-05-20 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2014-05-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 221). (text: CR H4501-4504)
+- 2014-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 221).(text: CR H4501-4504)